salihzain/salihzain/README_FULL.md

 ### I'm passionate about:

 1. Building elegant systems.
+2. Building compilers and static analyzers.
-2. Designing beautiful UIs.
+3. Designing beautiful UIs.
-3. Writing documentation.
+4. Writing documentation.
-4. Playing around with data.
+5. Playing around with data.

 ### My goal is to specialize in: